Days Countdown

 |---|---|

-| Peacekeeping | Deployment of over 70 peacekeeping missions since 1948 to help stabilize regions affected by conflict. |
+| Peacekeeping | More than 70 peacekeeping missions have been deployed since 1948 to help stabilize regions affected by conflict. |

-| Health | World Health Organization (WHO) leads international efforts to combat diseases, including polio and malaria. |
+| Health | The World Health Organization (WHO) coordinates international efforts to combat diseases such as polio and malaria. |

-| Sustainable Development | 2030 Agenda for Sustainable Development, a global blueprint to eradicate poverty and achieve sustainable development by 2030. |
+| Sustainable Development | The 2030 Agenda for Sustainable Development outlines global goals aimed at reducing poverty and supporting long-term development. |

 The Future of the United Nations